falreis/CarND-Advanced-Lane-Lines/writeup_report.md

 To calculate the curvature of the lane, I used the same model that was showed in the Udacity tutorial, with the conversion pixels to meters.
 The code was available in the `curvature()` function, in the *Calculate Curvature and Relative Positions Functions* subsection.

+The curvature was calculated using an intermediary image with the green area marked over.
+The I used Sobel transformation and did the 2nd order polynomial.
+To improve the result I chosed the left lane (constant) as the best to approach the result

-To calculate the position of vehicle with respect to center, I calculate the mean of `left_fitx` value, mesure the distance to the center of the image and multiply to the constant of conversion pixels-meters.
+To calculate the position of vehicle with respect to center, I pick I pixel inside the green area (over **y axis**) and the returned the value for **x axis** in the left and right curve.
+Then, I multiplied the value of the results by the constant of conversion pixels-meters, as shown in formula below:

+`
+((left_pos) - (1280-right_pos)) * xm_per_pix
+`

 The code is available in the function `relative_position`, in the *Calculate Curvature and Relative Positions Functions* subsection.

 The code calling for the both custom functions are available in the *Pipeline* function, lines 37-42.